ucdavis-bioinformatics-training/2018-September-Bioinformatics-Prerequisites/tuesday/command-line-intro.md

 First some basics - how to look at your surroundings.

-    pwd  # present working directory ... where am I? ls   # list files here ... you should see nothing since your 'class##' homes are empty ls /tmp/  # list files somewhere else
+    pwd  # present working directory ... where am I? ls   # list files here ... you should see nothing since your home directories are empty ls /tmp/  # list files somewhere else

 Let\'s run our first command ... because one of the first things that\'s good to know is *how to escape once you\'ve started something you don\'t want*.